 With a stated mission to “source, roast and brew amazing coffee, create unique experiences, and serve our customers…” and a track record of doing just that, this is up with the best spots to grap a flat white or pour-over coffee while strolling the streets of Fitzroy.

-In addition to their innovative brunch menu, they serve up consistently delicious single origin and house blends.
+In addition to their innovative brunch menu, they serve up consistently delicious single origin and blends.
 You can also order coffee beans for delivery via their webste.

 A sister cafe to the famous Proud Mary in Collingwood, Stagger Lee’s is located in the busy section of Brunswick Street, with both inside and outdoor seating available.